urbanityllc/axthe/docs/guide.md

 - There are a few helper classes for S3 content storage, SQL, cache, scraping, file managment, etc. here, that you leverage via npm package: https://github.com/axthe/committers/tree/main/axtheLib/dat, there is a helper function rend() that you can leverage in the router.

 ### Optional

+- Also there is an S3 example for a store, as well as a distributed cache baed on SQLite.

+- And for JAMapp, optionaly you can try to build a hello world Cordova based browser app.

 - Optionaly, connect the static11tyPug site (in ./optional folder) w/ Caddy/DNS.
 More static front end development based on Pug.